 O’Reilly’s sprawls amid the forested peaks of Lamington National Park.
 It can only be reached by car via a steep and winding mountain road, and the nearest town, Canungra, is an hour away.
 We recommend stopping here if you’d like to buy provisions.
 Surrounded by subtropical rainforest, you can begin several excellent walking trails directly from the property.

-Food and Drink
+Food and drink

 The dining room serves a cooked and continental buffet breakfast daily, as well as à la carte evening meals.
-Just above it sits the Rainforest Cafe, which serves light lunches and more informal evening meals such as pizzas and pub fare.
-In the evening, the Rainforest Cafe becomes a bar serving wines, spirits, and cocktails.
+Just above it sits the Rainforest Café, which serves light lunches and more informal evening meals such as pizzas and pub fare.
+In the evening, the Rainforest Café becomes a bar serving wines, spirits, and cocktails.
 There’s a small shop selling groceries, though its prices can be somewhat inflated.

-O’Reilly’s is family-friendly, offering several activities which may appeal to children, including a segway tour, zip-lining, a birds of prey display and a ‘wildlife encounter’, where children can observe local rainforest flora and fauna up close.
+O’Reilly’s is family-friendly, offering several activities which may appeal to children, including a Segway tour, zip-lining, a birds of prey display and a ‘wildlife encounter’, where children can observe local rainforest flora and fauna up close.

-Facilities and Activities
+Facilities and activities

-The resort’s high point is its guided nature tours, which include a nocturnal walk to see glow worms and an early morning birding walk.
-There’s also a segway safari and zip-lining, as well as a couple of tours which take you to viewpoints in the national park that are otherwise only accessible on foot or by 4x4.
+The resort’s high point is its guided nature tours, which include a nocturnal walk to see glowworms and an early morning birding walk.
+There’s also a Segway safari and zip-lining, as well as a couple of tours which take you to viewpoints in the national park that are otherwise only accessible on foot or by 4x4.
 Hiking trails (ranging from undemanding to vigorous) and boardwalks run around the property, and private guiding is available on request.

 A couple of the resort’s boardwalks are suitable for wheelchairs, and there are two wheelchair-accessible mountain view rooms.

-Environmental and Social Responsibility
+Environmental and social responsibility

 The O’Reilly family have dedicated their lives (and their business) to protecting the flora and fauna of Lamington National Park, so there’s a big emphasis on ecology and protecting the environment, and you’ll see signs everywhere advising you how you can do so.
 The resort is also taking steps to reduce its single plastic usage, for example, bathroom toiletries come in refillable containers.